kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 - underlying constraint of different Kubernetes versions

 As you can see above, the Aggregated API Sever use the validation and mutation in a different way.
 Sometimes the same logic is split across different pkgs.
-In CRDs, we unified that and adjusted/copied this validation and mutation logic directly to the webhook domain.
-If we want to support both the API and CRDs concepts, then we need to invest some time to extract this logic to some common libraries.
+In CRDs, we unified that and adjusted/copied the validation and mutation logic directly to the webhook domain.
+If we want to support both the API Server and CRDs concepts, we must invest some time to extract this logic to some common libraries.
 Then, in both places use generic validation and mutation with an overhead of adjusting the generic interfaces to a custom one.
 Additionally, after removing the API Server, we need to migrate them back to the domain and make concrete method interfaces.
-Having this logic extracted will only mess the code and an additional abstraction layer can confuse other developers.
+Having this logic extracted will only mess the code as the additional abstraction layer can confuse other developers.

 > **NOTE:** The described differences are those that we've noticed from the general walkthrough.
 Finally, there may be even more differences, especially if we will support adding features both for API Server and CRDs.